 OUR PERSONAL STORIES

 Wally – Married happily for 18 years, the sudden death of his first wife in 2004 fueled his desire to help people heal their hurts and live their lives to the fullest.
 He is licensed in the State of Kentucky as a Licensed Professional Clinical Counselor (LPCC #174055); holds a Masters of Science in Counseling (MSC); is a Diplomate of the American Board of Sexology (DAACS) as a certified sex therapist; is trained in EMDR (Eye Movement Desensitization and Reprocessing) Therapy and is certified as a Child and Family Investigator (CFI).
-Wally's hobbies include sleeping late, doing ancestry/genealogy research, playing piano and banjo, eating Beth's delicious cooking, and watching endless reruns of Star Trek.
+Wally's hobbies include doing ancestry/genealogy research, playing piano, guitar and banjo, eating Beth's delicious cooking, going for walks with our dog, Oliver, and watching endless reruns of Star Trek.

 Beth - Married for 24 years before experiencing divorce, she is committed to helping others learn how to know joy and fulfillment in their lives.
 She is a Certified Life Coach, is certified as a sex therapist, mediation counselor, non-adversarial communication coach, and has years of experience as a Stephen Minister.
-Beth's hobbies include genealogy research, reading, watching cardinals, blue jays and other feathered friends in our backyard, watching houses being torn down and fixed up on HGTV and DIY, and cuddling up with our cat, Finley.
+Beth's hobbies include genealogy research, reading, watching cardinals, blue jays and other feathered friends in our backyard, watching houses being torn down and fixed up on HGTV and DIY, and cuddling up with our therapy dog, Oliver, and our 10-year-old cat, Finley.